openmpf/openmpf-components/python/AzureTranslation/README.md

   `https://<custom-translate-host>/translator/text/v3.0`.
 The URL should not end with `/translate` because two separate endpoints are used. `ACS_URL + '/translate'` is used for translation.
-  `ACS_URL + '/breaksentence'` is used to break up text when it is too long for a single translation request.
   This property can also be configured using an environment variable named `MPF_PROP_ACS_URL`.

 - `ACS_SUBSCRIPTION_KEY`: A string containing your Azure Cognitive Services subscription key.
 To get one you will need to create an